 It has also become apparent that the battery packs – the single most expensive part of an electric vehicle – are reasonably well protected in the event of an accident, reducing the risk of costly replacement.

 So, battery-pack protection, increasing repairer expertise and a more streamlined engine may result in electric insurance costs coming down in the future.

-It’s also important that insurance buyers are absolutely clear on what’s covered by any policy because it can vary and it is easy for owners to overlook the need to cover some of the additional equipment that comes with the vehicle, for example, power cables.
+It’s important that insurance buyers are absolutely clear on what is covered by a policy, as it can vary and it is easy for owners to overlook the need to cover some of the additional equipment that comes with the vehicle, for example, power cables.